Silencer for cylinder valves

 For the low-noise depressurization of compressed-air cylinders

-Why use a silencer when depressurizing compressed-air cylinders?
+Why use a silencer during cylinder depressurizationwhen depressurizing compressed-air cylinders?

 Depressurizing compressed-air cylinders by widely opening their valves generates enormous levels of noise that pose a serious health hazard and violate occupational health and safety regulations.